On Solar Photovoltaic Parameter Estimation: Global Optimality Analysis and a Simple Efficient Differential Evolution Method: Introduction

+Finally, we would like to emphasize that, as implied in the above contributions, the purpose of this paper is definitely \textit{not} to develop yet another new metaheuristic method for PV parameter estimation.
+The main objective of this study is to reveal rigorously the limit of estimation accuracy that a metaheuristic method can achieve and to revive the simple classic differential evolution algorithm for PV parameter estimation that has been overlooked hastily in the current literature.

 The remainder of this paper is organized as follows.
-Common PV models are introduced in Section \ref{sec: model}.
-The parameter estimation is formulated as an optimization problem in Section \ref{sec: problem}.
-After that, the two optimization methods we use in this study are described in Section \ref{sec: methods}.
-We then present results obtained on two benchmark datasets for both models and conduct a detailed comparison in Section \ref{sec: results}.
-Finally, in Section \ref{sec: conclusion}, we give concluding remarks on our findings and suggest possible future work.
+Common PV models are first introduced in Section \ref{sec: model}, followed by the optimization problem formulation.
+The two optimization methods are described in Section \ref{sec: methods}.
+We then apply the two methods to two benchmark datasets, report the results, and conduct a detailed comparison in Section \ref{sec: results}.
+Finally, we conclude this paper with Section \ref{sec: conclusion}.